polywrap/specification/spec/intro/2_Architecture.md

 Web3API Clients provide the recommended [default redirects and plugins](TODO), enabling out of the box usability.

 ### **1: Query an API**
-Applications can query an API by specifying what API to query using a [Web3API URI](../components/Web3API_URI.md), along with a GraphQL query.
+Applications query an API by specifying the API to query at a [Web3API URI](../components/Web3API_URI.md) and providing a GraphQL query.

-URIs can be of any type, as long as there exists a compatible `uri-resolver`.
-The most common URI types are ENS domains (`w3://ens/domain.eth`) and IPFS hashes (`w3://ipfs/QmHASH`).
+URIs can be of any type so long as there is a compatible `uri-resolver`.
+The most common URI types are [Ethereum Name Service (ENS)](https://ens.domains/) domains (example: `w3://ens/domain.eth`) and [InterPlanetary File System (IPFS)](https://ipfs.io/) hashes (example: `w3://ipfs/QmHASH`).

 GraphQL is the default query language of Web3API clients.
-Other formats can be supported, such as a simple web request format (ex: `w3://ens/api.eth/mutation/method&arg=5`).
+Other formats can be supported, such as a simple web request format (example: `w3://ens/api.eth/mutation/method&arg=5`).

-Details on the client's query interface can be found [here](TODO).
+Details on the Web3API client's query interface can be found [here](TODO).

 ### **2: Fetch API at URI**